lambutaraluca/IR-Stepper-Control/README.md

   	o	Appropriate barrier movement – the motor starts working only in two cases:

-		1.	an object was detected by the IR sensor and the barrier position is at 0 degrees,
+		1. An object was detected by the IR sensor and the barrier position is at 0 degrees,

-		2.	the barrier position is at 90 degrees while the IR sensor is in HIGH state (not detecting anything after the object passed by).
+		2. The barrier position is at 90 degrees while the IR sensor is in HIGH state (not detecting anything after the object passed by).

  	o	Safe and efficient power system – for the stepper motor to receive power only when needed, it's driver is carefully controlled.
 This step required a relay, transistor, 1k resistor and one 1n4007 diode.